Embedded Systems

 Definition of Task Scheduling

-Task scheduling is the process of determining the order in which tasks will be executed.
-In embedded systems, tasks are typically executed in a round-robin fashion.
+Task Scheduling in Embedded Systems is the process of determining the order in which tasks will be executed, tasks are typically executed in a round-robin fashion.
 In this approach, each task is given a time slice to execute; once the time slice is complete, the next task in the queue is executed.

 Task scheduling algorithms can vary depending on the requirements of the system.
 Some systems may require a priority-based approach, where high-priority tasks are executed before low-priority tasks.
 In other systems, tasks may be scheduled based on their deadlines or their dependencies on other tasks.